-Always take Valsartan as instructed by a doctor or pharmacist.
+Always take valsartan as instructed by a doctor or pharmacist.
 Valsartan tablets should be swallowed with a small glass of water at around the same time each day, with or without food.
 If you forget to take a dose, take it as soon as you remember unless it is almost time for your next dose.
 In this case, just take the next dose at the normal time.
 Never take a double dose to make up for a missed one.

-Uncommon side effects (affecting up to 1 in 100 people) include:
+Uncommon side effects may include:

-Do NOT take Valsartan if:
+Do NOT take valsartan if you:

-Drinking alcohol can increase the blood pressure-lowering effect of Valsartan.
+Drinking alcohol can increase the blood pressure-lowering effect of valsartan.
 If you experience dizziness or lightheadedness while taking this medication, it is best not to drink alcohol at all.

 Valsartan itself does not require you to make any changes to your life, but a few simple lifestyle changes can help to reduce blood pressure and improve your overall wellbeing.
 A major cause of high blood pressure is a high salt intake, so try to limit the amount of salt in your diet to below the recommended maximum of 6g per day.
-Cut back on fatty foods and try to include plenty of fruit and vegetables, wholegrains and lean meats in your diet.
-Exercising regularly will help to keep you heart and blood vessels in good condition, and can also contribute to reducing stress.
+Cut back on fatty foods and try to include plenty of fruit and vegetables, whole grains and lean meats in your diet.
+Exercising regularly will help to keep your heart and blood vessels in good condition, and can also contribute to reducing stress.
 Stress is another cause of high blood pressure, so try and avoid it by spending time with friends and family, taking daily walks and finding the time to relax where possible.
 Limit the amount of alcohol you drink to the recommended maximum of 14 units per week and, if you haven’t already done so, quit smoking.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers